bestsoftever/HappyPath/README.md

 }
 ```

-With `NoIf` we only need to replace throwing exceptions with returning Error:
+With `HappyPath` we only need to replace throwing exceptions with returning Error:

 ```csharp
 public static Result<string> ReverseString(string input)